FBI Hate Crime Data 1991 – 2024

 As I considered the rate of hate crimes per 100k across by state plot in conjunction with the 2020 hate crime spike in anti-black hate motivated crimes after the murder of George Floyd, a theory came to mind.
 I wonder if one is more likely to perpetrate a hate-based crime when they feel their anger and resentments are not supported by the general public or those within their community.
 After the police were found not guilty of the Rodney King beating, there was more anti-white hate than anti-black hate.
 This was reversed after George Floyd’s death, when there was more anti-black hate.

-It could also be that as public support for Black Lives Matter increases, there is an increased willingness to aggravate the charges against white people by labeling the crime as hate motivated.
+It could also be that as public support for Black Lives Matter increases; there could be an increased willingness to aggravate the charges against white people by labeling the crime as hate motivated.

 Leave a Reply